Amin-MAG/My-Notes/ACID.md

 ## Durability

 They offer durability because the data is stored on the disk.
 Also, In distributed databases, durability also means replicating data across multiple nodes.
-So if you loose one node, you do not lose any committed transactions.
+So if you lose one node, you do not lose any committed transactions.